Patience-B/Patience-B/README.md

 I’m a **Data Analyst / Data Scientist** with a passion for **global health**.
 Currently, I’m part of the **Healthcare Team** at [Sand Technologies](https://healthcare.sandtech.com/#RHOS_Success), where we develop data-driven solutions to strengthen healthcare delivery—primarily in Rwanda, with a vision to scale across other African countries.

-I'm particularly passionate about the **future of AI in healthcare**, with a research focus on medical imaging and physiological data analysis.
-I believe AI has the potential to transform global health outcomes, and I’m committed to pursuing projects and collaborations that reflect that vision.
-My goal is to help build a future where **advanced healthcare technologies** are accessible to everyone—not just a privileged few.

-In my free time, I volunteer as a **Coordinator** for the [Sprint Artificial Intelligence Training for the African Medical Imaging Knowledge Translation Program](https://event.fourwaves.com/spark/pages).

 When I'm not working, you’ll likely find me:
 * **Sharing a meal, a conversation, or a cup of tea** with friends and family.
 * **Browsing used bookstores** and adding to my growing collection of **50+ classic books** (still working on reading them all!).